 - Kangaroos always carry joeys and hop around everywhere.
 They're always boxing as well.

 - Opossums are always hanging upside down (and are always Virginia opossums).
 This one is actually not true in Real Life: while opossums, especially young ones, can support their weight using only their tails for a short amount of time, they can't do this for the extended periods of time they're often shown in (and certainly don't sleep in this position).
 They also are shown playing dead a lot, which is true.

 - Musk ox herds are always forming a circle to fend off wolves.

-- Hippos are always lounging about in the water.
+- Hippos are always yawning and lounging about in the water.
 You'll never see the part about how they come onto land to graze at night.

-- Wildebeest are always doing river crossings and getting attacked by crocodiles.
+- Wildebeest are always doing river crossings and getting attacked by lions and crocodiles.

-- Cattle are always stampeding or chewing cud.
+- Cattle are always stampeding, grazing, or chewing cud.